Frequently Asked Questions and Contact Us

 No, basing yourself at a UC study centre is optional.
 If you prefer to continue learning online from home you are welcome to, as long as there are online courses available for you.
 More information about UC’s online to on campus courses can be found here.

-If you have any further questions about your study options at UC please contact your agent, or get in touch with us
+If you have any further questions about your study options at UC, please get in touch with us